 1. Router / Firewall

 The most essential piece of equipment will be your router.
-I started out with consumer routers that I’d flash to DD-WRT / Tomato but now I use a virtual pfSense router.
+I started out with consumer routers that I’d flash to DD-WRT / Tomato, then moved to pfSense, the Unifi Security Gateway, and now use a Unifi Dream Machine Pro.
+Here’s my post on the best gigabit router/firewalls.
 Routers are great to learn about DHCP, DNS, VPN, Firewalls, etc. I discourage using the router provided by your ISP, they’re usually not very capable and often not secure.
 In most cases you can buy a DSL or Cable modem instead of the ISP provided modem combined with the router.
-One inexpensive physical router I’d recommend is the Ubiquiti EdgeRouter X. Ubiquiti provides free software updates (their model is you buy the hardware and the software is free), and you’ll get a handful of advanced features—it’s a very capable router and much better than a typical consumer router—to step up from Ubiquiti you’d be going to pfSense, Juniper or Cisco.
+Another inexpensive physical router I’d recommend is the Ubiquiti EdgeRouter X. Ubiquiti provides free software updates (their model is you buy the hardware and the software is free), and you’ll get a handful of advanced features—it’s a very capable business-class router and much better than a typical consumer router—to step up from Ubiquiti you’d be going to pfSense, OPNSense, Juniper or Cisco.

 The main reason I started my homelab was storage.
 I was taking a lot of family pictures and videos and wanted to save them.
 I know there are cloud services, but at the time they were expensive, and then you’re sort of trusting that provider to not delete all your photos or get bought out by a larger company and shutdown.